kulkarni-1983/products-api/README.md

 ## Reliability

 Api task/container holds the data.
-This is not a `product-scale` architecture.
-I wanted to hold the data is a AWS/any-other managed database.
+This is not a `production-scale` architecture.
+I wanted to hold the data in a AWS/any-other managed database.
-May be `RDS`, `Mongo-Atlas` or `dynamo` would have been good choices Due to time constraint for this task, chose to put add in the running container.
+May be `RDS`, `Mongo-Atlas` or `dynamo` would have been good choices.
+Due to time constraint for this task, chose to put add in the running container.

 ## Deployment testing